Marshall Scott McCormick, II, 62, of Crossett, passed away peacefully on April 16, 2020, at the Baptist Health Medical Center in Little Rock.

 He was a 1976 graduate of Crossett High School and a member of the North Crossett First Baptist Church.

-Scott faithfully served the City of Crossett and its citizens for nearly 42 years, beginning his tenure with the rossett Police Department, where he served from 1978 to 1998.
-During this time, he became a criminal investigator, along with earning the rank of Captain.
+Scott faithfully served the City of Crossett and its citizens for nearly 42 years, beginning his tenure with the Crossett Police Department, where he served from 1978 to 1998.
+During this time, he became a criminal investigator and earned the rank of Captain.
 In November of 1998, he was elected as the Mayor of Crossett and was re-elected to serve an unprecedented four additional terms.